Company Reg. No. 23002/059/060

 A Few Practical Notes

-• Keep an eye on general travel updates, but there’s no need for concern
+• Keep an eye on general travel updates, but there’s no cause for alarm.

-• Travel during peak seasons for the best conditions
+• Travel in peak seasons for the best conditions

 Who is the current Prime Minister of Nepal?